MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-stack-hci.md

 ## Manage the storage pool and create CSVs

-After adding the Azure Stack HCI cluster to SCVMM, you can modify the the storage pool settings and create virtual disks and CSVs.
+After adding the Azure Stack HCI cluster to SCVMM, you can modify the storage pool settings and create virtual disks and CSVs.

 1. Select **Fabric** > **Storage** > **Arrays**.
 2. Right-click the cluster > **Manage Pool**, and select the storage pool that was created by default.
 You can change the default name and add a classification.